vishant8491/Notice-Board/README.md

 If the database table doesn't exist yet on the hosted DB, run `npx prisma db push` once locally (pointed at the same `DATABASE_URL` you gave Vercel) before or after the first deploy — this creates the `Notice` table.

-## 5. One thing I'd improve with more time

-Right now, notice images are stored as base64 strings directly in the database (`LongText` column).
-This is the simplest approach that works within a free-tier stack with no extra paid services, but it isn't ideal for larger images or a large volume of notices — it bloats the database and every page load pulls the full image data.
-With more time, I'd move image storage to a dedicated object store (e.g. Vercel Blob or Cloudflare R2, both of which have free tiers) and store only the resulting URL in the database.

 ## 6. Where and how AI was used